rackerlabs/rackspace-how-to/content/rackspace-email/recover-deleted-email-in-webmail.md

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/select_to_recover.png %}" alt="" />

-3. Click **Recover to Folder**, and select the destination folder for the recovered emails.
+3. Click **Recover to Folder** and select the destination folder for the recovered emails.

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/recover_to_folder.png %}" alt="" />